Changissnz/caricature_of_the_modern_American_savage/README.md

 rule over their users.
 Also, as a reminder, formal education is frequently associated with intelligence which, as anyone that has studied only a metaphorical ounce of history would know, is historically reserved for an upper-class, specifically, the ruling class.
-The signing of specific legislation into law can imperil certain people.
+The signing of specific legislation into law can imperil certain peoples.
 Placing contracts on specific persons for "their own security" can, in fact, be euphemisms for their silent removal from society or the face of the Earth.
+Examples come and go, so this article will not exemplify on the previous two statements, and the attempt to characterize the modern American savage in essential terms continues.